AgentArtel/railway-mcp-test/README.md

 # Unified MCP Server for Lovable

 A centralized Model Context Protocol (MCP) server hosted on Railway that combines multiple MCP providers in one place.
-Currently includes **Magic UI** and **Custom Components** - easily extensible to add more!
+Currently includes **Magic UI**, **Shadcn UI**, and **Custom Components** - easily extensible to add more!

 ## 🎯 Purpose

 This is a **unified MCP server** that hosts multiple MCP providers, giving you a single endpoint to access all your component libraries and tools.
-Perfect for Lovable development where you want consistent access to Magic UI components and your custom components.
+Perfect for Lovable development where you want consistent access to Magic UI, Shadcn UI, and your custom components.

 ### Why Unified?